mdyzma/mdyzma.github.io/about.md

 Story and experience
 ====================

 I'm Michal Dyzma and I like to consider myslef a data scientist.
 Science is my passion.
-I graduated University of Lodz holding two M.Sc in my hand one in **Genetics** and one in **Neurobiology**.
+I graduated University of Lodz holding two M.Sc in my hands: one in **Genetics** and one in **Neurobiology**.
 I was facinated how brain and basic blocks of our structure can influence each other.

 Experimental research
 ---------------------